bo4p5687/PE-Custom-Script/Trainer Card BW/PE v19/readme.md

 * File in folder `Trainers`

 It's files that you set in file `0 - Set trainer.rb`.
 You can add new or using same name.
-You can use multi frame (like example) or only one frame.
+You can use multi frames (like example) or only one frame.